FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 #### Existing Jupyterlab installation on your computer

+- Please ensure that yuou have installed the following Phyton modules on your computer (e.g. by pip install):
+	+ pandas
+	+ numpy
+	+ matplotlib
+	+ sklearn
+	+ statsmodels
+	+ datetime

 - If you have a local (Linux) installation of Jupiterlab, please invoke a terminal window in the sketch's directory and enter the following commands: